sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-sinch-client.md

 ### Authorizing the Client / User

 When the _SinchClient_ is started with a given _User ID_ it is required to provide an authorization token to register towards the _Sinch backend_.
-To authorize a client, implement [SinchClientListener.onRegistrationCredentialsRequired()](reference/com/sinch/android/rtc/SinchClientListener.html#onRegistrationCredentialsRequired-com.sinch.android.rtc.SinchClient-com.sinch.android.rtc.ClientRegistration-) and provide a token (a [JSON Web Token](https://jwt.io/)) that is cryptographically signed with the _Application Secret_.
+To authorize a client, implement [SinchClientListener.onRegistrationCredentialsRequired()](reference/com/sinch/android/rtc/SinchClientListener.html) that is cryptographically signed with the _Application Secret_.

 The sample applications included in the Sinch SDK includes a class `JWT` that describes how to create the _JWT_ and sign it with the _Application Secret_.